Age of Aces

 Rudolph Belarski grew up in the hardscrabble

 world of coal mines in Luzerne County, Pennsylvania.
-He finished

 with his classmates at the Pittston Mines, where he labored

 for ten years, while he subscribed to a correspondence art school

 to follow his dream to become a celebrated illustrator.

-Three Gun Terry Mack was the world’s
+Three Gun Terry Mack was the world’s first

 hard-boiled private eye.
 The creation of Carroll

 John Daly, Terry appeared in a pair of stories featured